 If zipped properly, charcoal can last without any damage at all.
 But if exposed to moisture, its burning efficiency can be greatly reduced.
 Charcoal can last for many years in a bag or large container.

 Does charcoal go bad in containers?
-Many of them accumulate moisture as well so be sure to buy airtight containers for longer shelf life of charcoal.
+Many of them accumulate moisture as well so be sure to buy airtight containers for the longer shelf life of charcoal.

 Does Charcoal Expire?